-Mark has embarked on three years of research funded by the John Templeton Foundation on the life and death of societies across the natural world and what it might tell us about humans.
+Mark recently completed three years of research funded by the Templeton Foundation concerning the life and death of societies across the natural world, and what this might tell us about humans.

 “Mark has the soul of a 19th-century explorer, a wandering naturalist in the tradition of Darwin and Wallace.
-He spent two years in the rainforests of Asia for his doctoral research, and has since personally explored almost all the other major tropical forests around the world, traveling long distances by boat and on foot along the shadowed trails and climbing up ropes, towers, and ladders into the canopy."
+He spent two years in the rain forests of Asia for his PhD research, and has since personally explored almost all the other major tropical forests around the world, traveling long distances by boat and on foot along the shadowed trails and climbing up ropes, towers, and ladders into the canopy."

 —Twice Pulitzer Prize winner E.O.
 Wilson

-Smithsonian scientist Mark Moffett has discovered new species and behaviors to find stories that make people fall in love with the unexpected in nature.
-He is a real-life adventurer with awards for writing books and articles and for his photography, as well as the highest honors in exploration.
+A Smithsonian scientist, Mark Moffett strives to discover new species and behaviors, finding stories that make people fall in love with the unexpected in nature.
+A real-life adventurer honored for his exploration, he has awards for his books and articles as well as photography.

-Mark is active in science, and his 2019 book, The Human Swarm: How Societies Arise, Thrive, and Fall, is a product of his efforts at the interface of anthropology, psychology and sociology.
+Mark is active in science, writing many academic articles, and his book The Human Swarm: How societies arise, thrive and fall is a product of his ongoing efforts at the interface of anthropology, psychology, and sociology.
 Listen to Mark on TV and radio, or invite him to speak and be intoxicated by his passion.
-Read a story about his life and new book here

 "THE WORLD-ROVING ZOOLOGIST...A STAR IS BORN"